 Qualifications and Requirements:

-- Master’s degree in social work or advanced degree in related field, preferably in social work, counseling, or related specialty (LMSW, LCSW, LPC, LMHC).
+- Master’s degree in social work or advanced degree in a related field, preferably in social work, counseling, or related specialty (LMSW, LCSW, LPC, LMHC).

-- Minimum five years of experience working with immigrant populations, unaccompanied minors, at risk youth, or young children (depending on the location).
+- Minimum five years of experience working with immigrant populations, unaccompanied minors, at-risk youth, or young children (depending on the location).

 - Experience providing guidance and crisis management and direct oversight of administrative and clinical supervision and staff performance evaluation.